Seldom-SE/seldom_state/README.md

 Finite state machine is an old and well-worn pattern in game AI, so its strengths and limitations are known.
 It is good for entities that:

-1. Do not have a large number of interconnected states, since the number of transitions can grow quadratically.
+1. Do not have a huge number of interconnected states, since the number of transitions can grow quadratically.
 Then it becomes easy to forget to add a transition, causing difficult bugs.
-2. Act rigidly, like the enemies in Spelunky, who act according to clear triggers such as got-jumped-on-by-player and waited-for-5-seconds, and unlike the dwarves in Dwarf Fortress, who weigh their options of what to do before taking an action.
+2. Act rigidly, like the enemies in Spelunky, who act according to clear triggers such as got-jumped-on-by-player and waited-for-5-seconds and are predictable to the player, and unlike the dwarves in Dwarf Fortress, who weigh their options of what to do before taking an action and feel lively.

 `seldom_state` is a finite state machine implementation, so it may not be suitable for all types of game AI.
 If you need a solution that works with more complex states and transitions, then you may